Breakfast in London, dinner in Barcelona

 Zagreb or Ljubljana to Austria can be booked at Austrian Railways www.oebb.at.

-Danish Railways www.dsb.dk can't sell international tickets.
+Unfortunately, the Danish Railways website www.dsb.dk doesn't sell international tickets.

-- For journeys starting in Stockholm & Sweden:
+Journeys starting in Stockholm & Sweden

-German Railways int.bahn.de can sell tickets from Stockholm, Gothenburg & Malmo to anywhere in Germany.
+German Railways int.bahn.de can sell tickets from Stockholm, Gothenburg & Malmö to anywhere in Germany.

-German Railways int.bahn.de can also sell tickets from Stockholm, Gothenburg & Malmo to Amsterdam, Brussels, Switzerland & Prague.
+German Railways int.bahn.de can also sell tickets from Stockholm, Gothenburg & Malmö to Amsterdam, Brussels, Switzerland & Prague.

 -

-Rule-of-thumb 4, break the journey down
+Rule-of-thumb 4, break the journey down!

-For example, int.bahn.de comes up with silly-money €246 prices if you ask it for Paris to Vienna, a journey which passes through Frankfurt, but it will happily sell you a Paris-Frankfurt ticket from €39 and a Frankfurt to Vienna ticket from €29 if you break the journey down.
+For example, int.bahn.de comes up with silly-money €250+ prices for Paris to Vienna with a change in Frankfurt, but it will happily sell you a Paris-Frankfurt ticket from €39.99 and a Frankfurt to Vienna ticket from €29.99 on exactly the same trains if you break the journey down.

-Similarly, Prague to Venice can't be booked online anywhere, but the Czech Railways site www.cd.cz/eshop will happily sell you a Prague to Vienna ticket from €14 and Austrian Railways www.oebb.at will book the Vienna-Venice sleeper from €59 with couchette.
+Similarly, Prague to Venice can't be booked online, but the Czech Railways site www.cd.cz/eshop will happily sell you a Prague to Vienna ticket from €14 and Austrian Railways www.oebb.at will book the Vienna-Venice sleeper from €59.90 with couchette.

 -